Your IPv4 Block Stays Yours: How Leasing Actually Works

 The protections described in this article are not aspirational.
 LOA-scoped routing authority, RPKI enforcement, contractual acceptable-use terms, blacklist monitoring with defined remediation responsibility – this is what a properly structured lease looks like in practice.

 IPbnb is built around that structure by default.
-Owners who lease through the platform get a signed LOA, RPKI-compliant routing setup, standard AUP terms, and active reputation monitoring without having to negotiate each element individually.
+Owners who lease IPv4 space through the platform get a signed LOA, RPKI-compliant routing setup, standard AUP terms, and active reputation monitoring without having to negotiate each element individually.
 End-of-lease return follows a defined process.
 The controls are in the agreement and in the platform – not dependent on lessee goodwill.